 Sharkey’s previous work has focused on the role of industry prestige in shaping how investors react to firms that announce earnings restatements.
-She has also studied how matching processes in labor markets interact with features of organizational hierarchy to influence rates of entrepreneurship.
-Sharkey is currently researching the role of external ratings systems (e.g., KLD, Fortune’s Best Companies) and industry peers in influencing firms’ tendency to pollute.
+She has also studied the effects of external ratings systems (e.g., KLD, Fortune’s Best Companies) and industry peers in influencing firms’ tendency to pollute.
 She is currently working on projects in a variety of empirical domains, including the nursing home industry, Islamic banking and diversity management.

 Sharkey earned a bachelor’s of science in journalism, as well as a bachelor’s of arts in economics, from Northwestern University in 1999.
 She completed a master’s degree in social research methods from the London School of Economics in 2004.
 She received her Ph.D. in sociology from Stanford University in 2011.